mhcheng1/Meng-Hsin_Cheng/Game of Life/README.md

 # Game of Life

 This is a simulator in Javascript based on John Conway's Game of Life: A zero-player game which evolves from its initail state. <br>

+The simulator includes a pause button a slider to change the evolving speed. <br>

-It follows the following rules: <br>
+It follows the rules below and evolve constantly: <br>

 1. Any live cell with fewer than two live neighbours dies, as if by underpopulation.